TAX CONSULTANT I/ TAX CONSULTANT II

 CURRENT VACANCY- Compliance Division (Baltimore location): The incumbent of this position will act as a Hearing Officer for the Compliance Division of the Comptroller's Office.
 The incumbent will respond to taxpayers and their representatives to resolve questions regarding appeal procedures, and interest calculations.
 Additional duties for this position include: conducting hearings with taxpayers and their representatives to determine the accuracy, validity, perform research on the common law, caselaw precedents, and statutory changes, preparing written final determinations, and responding to inquiries from taxpayers involving the application of Maryland Tax Laws under specific situations.

 FUTURE VACANCY- Revenue Administration Division (Annapolis location): This is Staff Attorney position located in the Legal Section of the division.
 The primary responsibility of this position is to perform legal research and analysis of the State's revenue laws and regulations, the Internal Revenue Code and regulations, and other statutes, codes, etc. The incumbent will provide legal advice and guidance to division management and personnel, tax and other professionals, and the general public and others in order to assure proper administration and compliance with the State's revenue laws.
 The incumbent will also assist in the review and analysis of pending federal and state legislation that may affect Maryland tax laws, etc. and assist in the preparation of regulations, written administrative guidance and tax exemption requests.
-Must be able to work Monday through Friday in a full time capacity.
-Required hours for this position are 8:00am - 5:00pm with an hour lunch or 8:30am - 5:00pm with 1/2 hour lunch.
+Must be able to work Monday through Friday in a full -time capacity.
+Required hours for this position are 8:00am - 5:00pm with an hour lunch or 8:30am - 5:00 p.m. with a 1/2 hour lunch.
 Must be willing and able to work overtime on Saturdays, holidays and other than normal work hours when needed.

 - The current position is in BALTIMORE.
 The Annapolis position is a future vacancy.
 If you are interested in the Annapolis position, please indicate both Baltimore City AND Anne Arundel County on your application.